logos-co/roadmap/content/vac/tke/g/codex/cdx-lender.md

 Completion of the respective sections in the Codex Litepaper and Whitepaper.

 ### Work breakdown
-- Definition and analysis of Codex economy
+- Definition of insurance role.
-- CDX as utility token for all participants (collateral and payment).
+- Analysis of CDX impact on system security.
+- Comparison against protocols which don’t have any embeeded stabilization mechanism.

 ### Perceived Risks
 Technical and legal constraints.